badlydrawnrob/python-playground/building-with-fast-api/README.md

 > I'd pick [PeeWee](https://docs.peewee-orm.com/en/latest/peewee/quickstart.html) or [Pony](https://docs.ponyorm.org/) for a non-async framework.
 The main [problem with `async`](https://fastapi.tiangolo.com/async/#asynchronous-code) is having to [scatter your app](https://charlesleifer.com/blog/asyncio/) with `await` calls.

 1. **Picallo** is great, but [not 100% async](https://piccolo-orm.readthedocs.io/en/1.1.1/piccolo/tutorials/using_sqlite_and_asyncio_effectively.html)
-2. **[Ormar](https://collerek.github.io/ormar/latest/)** works with SQLite async, but less mature than Picallo (at time of writing)
+2. **[Ormar](https://collerek.github.io/ormar/latest/)** with SQLite async, less mature than Picallo (at time of writing).
+    - Another abstraction on top of SQLAlchemy
+    - Based on [encode orm](https://github.com/encode/orm) (but more tightly integrated with FastAPI and Pydantic types).
 3. **Tortoise ORM** (feels a bit clunky to me, see [this example](https://tortoise.github.io/examples/fastapi.html))
 4. **[SQLmodel](https://sqlmodel.tiangolo.com/)** is the obvious option for FastAPI, but I'm not a huge fan.
 5. [IceAxe](https://github.com/piercefreeman/iceaxe) is also very interesting to me, but it's only Postgres.
-I like it's simplicity and similarity to raw SQL.
+    - I like it's simplicity and similarity to raw SQL.

 I'm sure there's more (or will be) but these seem a good fit.
 Also see Reddit's "[What is your go-to ORM?](https://www.reddit.com/r/FastAPI/comments/1fjta2e/what_is_your_goto_orm/)".
 The alternative to using asyncio is to choose [boring](https://mcfunley.com/choose-boring-technology) technology, and simplify your stack ([PeeWee](https://docs.peewee-orm.com/en/latest/peewee/quickstart.html) and any compatible [framework](https://docs.peewee-orm.com/en/latest/peewee/database.html#framework-integration)!)